Like their cousin the German Shepherd, Shiloh Shepherds are reliable dogs known for their intelligence and trainability.

 No matter the length of their fur, though, these crossbreeds tend to be heavy shedders.

 Brush your dog’s coat at least every other day to keep shedding under control.
-Expect to use the grooming brush daily once shedding season comes around.
+Expect to use the grooming brush daily once the shedding season comes around.

 Dogs generally shed their winter coats in the spring to give way to a shorter, lighter one for summer.